apptainer/singularity-userdocs/cloud_library.rst

  - No root access needed.

- - Can build directly to the library without the need to :ref:`push <push>` your container after.
+ - Can build directly to the library without the need to :ref:`push <push>` your container after. (only thrught the web GUI)

 content...